teamsempo/SempoBlockchain/README.md

 **Local Test Blockchain**

 You can use your preferred implementation of the Ethereum Blockchain to test things locally.
-Our setup scripts use the v6.4.1 [Ganache-CLI](https://github.com/trufflesuite/ganache-cli)
+Our setup scripts use the v6.4.1 [Ganache-CLI](https://github.com/trufflesuite/ganache-cli) - other versions of Ganache may not perform as expected.

 ```
 npm install -g ganache-cli@6.4.1